 Getting to Denpasar was very easy.

 Our flight is a mere 2.5 hours from Singapore to Denpasar and other than having to face the unexpected $25.00 US each for visas (only required as of Feb.
 1) coming into Denpasar, we are home free.
 We even have the luxury of having a driver meet us at the airport (as part of our hotel package) to drive us to the hotel.
-We clear customs and walk out into the arrivals hall to a sea of signs welcoming Mr. This or Ms. That and Family So and So until, scanning the crowd, I see “Welcome, Mr. Mountain” emblazoned on a sign.
-We are whisked away by our escort “Made” and his trusty driver and told that we have a 30-minute drive to the hotel, “depending on traffic”.
-Our Balinese adventure has begun!
+We clear customs and walk out into the arrivals hall to a sea of signs welcoming Mr. This or Ms. That and Family So and So until, scanning the crowd, I see “Welcome, Mr. George” emblazoned on a sign.
+We are whisked away by our escort “Made” and his trusty driver and told that we have a 30-minute drive to our Bali accommodation, “depending on traffic”.
+Our Bali adventure has begun!

 We have landed on the eve of a major Balinese holiday weekend called Nyepi, the Balinese Hindu New Year.
 This occurs on the darkest night of the new moon and is a time of balancing good and evil.
 From dawn on Sunday to sunrise the following morning, the entire island will “play dead” in observance of the holiday.
 All harbours will close, as will the airport, vehicular traffic will cease, and everyone will remain in the confines of their homes/hotels.